Kuchaman City: Rail

 During the reign of Jaswant Singh II, the first railway line of Marwar was laid from Sambhar Lake to Kuchaman via Nawan.
 It was opened for traffic from 1875 AD.
 Its length was 24 km.
 This rail line was laid by the Rajputana-Malwa Railway.

-Now Kuchaman City railway station is a major railway station in Didwana-Kuchaman and Nagaur district, Rajasthan.
+The Kuchaman City railway station is a major railway station in Didwana-Kuchaman and Nagaur district, Rajasthan.
 Its code is KMNC.
 It serves City of Kuchaman.
 The station consists of 2 platforms.
 The station lies on Jodhpur – Delhi main line which connects Kuchaman to Jodhpur, Jaipur and Delhi as well as Merta Road – Rewari line and Phulera - Ajmer line.
 Kuchaman city railway station is located in the middle of the Jaipur - Jodhpur rail route.
-All the major trains operating on this route have a halt here.16 trains pass through the station.
+All the major trains operating on this route stop here.
+16 trains pass through the station.

 Road

 Kuchaman is located on State Highway number 2 connecting Dausa, State Highway number 7 links Ajmer, Kishangarh with Hanumangarh and State Highway number 19 links Kuchaman with Jaipur and Jodhpur.
 RSRTC operates bus service to major cities in Rajasthan, New Delhi, Uttar Pradesh, Haryana, Madhya Pradesh, Punjab and Gujarat.
-City buses are operated by RSRTC (as Lok gramin parivahan nigam) and private operators which provides services for connectivity to nearby towns and villages.
-The private service operators also provide services for Gujrat, Maharashtra, Karnataka, Madhaya Pradesh, Uttar Pradesh, Haryana, Delhi and other major cities of India.
+City buses are operated by RSRTC and private operators which provides services for connectivity to nearby towns and villages.

-Kuchaman Ring Road is a project of Kuchaman Municipal council and Rajasthan PWD to reduce increasing traffic of Kuchaman city.
+Kuchaman Ring Road is a project of Kuchaman Municipal Council and Rajasthan PWD to reduce increasing traffic of Kuchaman city.